 Like other content, you can access these translations via the visual editor or the Translations List in Weglot and manually edit them if you want to optimize them for SEO or UX and include keywords.

 Making your WooCommerce store multilingual can open up your website to the world and allow website visitors to browse your store in their preferred language.

 We’ve seen how technical the process can be if you mix the multisite option with other translation plugins.
 But WooCommerce translation doesn’t have to be complicated.
-WooCommerce multilingual plugins such as Weglot that take care of the whole process and give you the ultimate flexibility and speed without any complex workarounds, letting you create a multilingual store in minutes.
+WooCommerce multilingual plugins such as Weglot take care of the whole process.
+It gives you the ultimate flexibility and speed without any complex workarounds, letting you create a multilingual store in minutes.

-We also broke down the various features to look out for when picking your WooCommerce translation plugin including, multilingual SEO, translations management, easy install, speed issues and so on.
+We also broke down the various features to look out for when picking your WooCommerce translation plugin including multilingual SEO, translations management, easy installation, speed issues, and so on.